16 Comments

 How to pay the fine for overstaying your allowed time as a tourist in Peru on pagalo.pe

-Paying the overstay fine in Peru
+Pay the fine for overstaying in Peru on pagalo.pe

-Now, just accept the terms & conditions and click on Pagar where you can choose your payment method (any Visa, Master or American Express debit or credit card or the Billetera Movil).
+You now get to the Metodo de pago page. where you can choose your payment method (any Visa, Master or American Express debit or credit card or the app Yape).
 Follow the instructions.
 Once the payment is cleared, a receipt is sent to your e-mail address.
 Or by clicking on the red Banco de la Nacion icon, you can choose to pay in cash at any branch or some ATMs of the Banco de la Nacion with the voucher send to you.

 How to pay the fine for overstaying your allowed time as a tourist in Peru on pagalo.pe